blumilksoftware/php/readme.md

 ```

 ### Extended usage
-If you want, you can extend provided configuration as:
+If you want, you can extend the provided configuration as follows:
 ```yaml
   php:
     build: